stonefl/stonefl.github.io/_drafts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

   - Apache Spark
 ---

-With the Apache Spark installed through the steps described in [last post](http://leifengblog.net/blog/install-apache-spark-in-standalone-mode-on-windows/), this post will instroduce the steps to set up a Scala development environment for Spark and build a WrodCount application through Scala IDE, Maven, and SBT.
+With the Apache Spark installed through the steps described in [last post](http://leifengblog.net/blog/install-apache-spark-in-standalone-mode-on-windows/), this post will instroduce the steps to set up a Scala development environment for Spark and build a WrodCount application through Maven and SBT.

 Althrough Spark can be linked in applications through either Java, Scala, or Python, this post will focus on Scala, which has couple of reasons: 1) Spark itself is written in Scala; 2) Scala's functional programming model is a good fit for distributed processing, which has less code and boilerplate stuff than Java; 3) Scala compiles to Java bytecode, which gives faster performance than Python.
 <!--more-->